SSWConsulting/SSW.Rules.Content/rules/do-you-create-a-migration-plan/rule.md

 :::

-### Change all your projects to be able to target multiple Target framework monikers (TFM)
+### Change all your projects to be able to target multiple Target Framework Monikers (TFM)
 Now you have shiny new SDK-style `csproj` files, it's time to see what breaks!

 Targeting both your current .NET Framework version *and* your future .NET Core version will give you the following information: